 The depreciable amount of all fixed assets excluding capitalised leased assets, are depreciated on a straight line basis over their useful lives commencing from the time the asset is held ready for use.
 Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.

 Class of fixed asset

 Buildings 2.50%

 Furniture, Fixtures and Fittings 7.5% to 33%

 IT and Office Equipment 6.5% to 33%

-Motor Vehicles 20%
+Motor Vehicles 12.5%

+Plant and Equipment 5% to 6.7%